Skip to Content

 Examples of Cognitive Skills

-There are many types of cognitive skills and complex thinking processes that children reach at different ages.
-Here are some examples of cognitive development in early childhood:
+There are many types of cognitive skills and complex thinking processes that children develop at different ages.
+Here are some examples of cognitive skills in early childhood:

 • Responding to their name